-A simple vanilla cake that is moist and sweet with baked strawberries inside, keeps well for several days, and can be frozen!
+A simple, moist, sweet vanilla cake with strawberry pieces, that keeps well for several days, and can be frozen.
 It's a no-fuss recipe for when you want a little extra in your regular pound cake.
-The berries get soft and jammy and add a wonderful flavor.
+The berries get soft and jammy and add a wonderful flavor and the pink glaze adds another layer of sweetness.

 - Flavor.
-I wanted to keep the pound cake as a separate part, so I decided to add fresh strawberries to the batter and top it with a strawberry glaze.
+I wanted to allow both the pound cake and the fruit to shine.
+So I added fresh strawberry pieces to the batter and topped it with a strawberry glaze.
 The result?
-Simple and amazing flavors!
 A moist cake with a tender crumb and wonderful pops of fresh strawberries.
-Truly delicious.

-- Easy to make.
+- Versatile.
 Pound cakes are great, solid cakes that can be eaten alone or topped with fruit or creams for a more rounded dessert.

 - Keeps well.
-It can be made ahead and kept wrapped (I use plastic wrap) in the fridge for a week, and frozen (with or without the sweet glaze).
+It can be made ahead, kept wrapped (I use plastic wrap) in the fridge for a week, or frozen (with or without the sweet glaze).

 For the cake: